 Yuko Sasaki / Craftsperson at Tsuchiya Kaban

-Tsuchiya Kaban currently employs 200 craftspeople in the Tokyo Atelier.
+Tsuchiya Kaban currently employs 200 craftspeople in the atelier.
 These are the people responsible for bringing designs to life, each one with special skills and a variety of experience to bring to the table.
 Some of our leather crafters have decades of experience, and in our culture we believe that it’s important to teach each other and carry on traditions, so they also mentor the next generation of makers.

 Each bag passes through the hands of these people, our family.
 We’d like for you to meet some of the special people in our Tsuchiya-Kaban Family.